 Tile Shown: Nautical

-You can use engobe glazes for both wall tile and flooring applications.
+You can use gloss with engobe glazes for both wall tile and flooring applications.

 You can see how an Engobe glaze can really showcase color variation in the bathroom below: